acheong08/Diffusion-ColabUI/README.md

 ## Extra features
 - Fixes issue https://github.com/gradio-app/gradio/issues/2260 and https://github.com/AUTOMATIC1111/stable-diffusion-webui/issues/160
 - Uses localtunnel for sharing
+- You can install all supported models with two clicks

 ## Contributing
 If possible, perhaps there is a better way to get the NovelAI files.
 I currently have it self hosted but would prefer it somewhere safer than a test server that may crash at any time.